-The Peninsula of Boscoforte stretches for 6 kilometres along the left bank of the Reno, and among stretches of fresh water, reeds, tamarisks, poplars and willows is a corner of natural paradise.
-Numerous species of bird have found here the ideal place to nest and stopover.
+The Peninsula of Boscoforte stretches for 6 kilometres along the left bank of the Reno river, and among stretches of fresh water, reeds, tamarisks, poplars and willows it is a corner of natural paradise.
+Numerous species of birds have found here the ideal place to nest and stopover.

-Around Boscoforte, birdwatchers can observe pink flamingos, avocets, shelducks, spoonbills, marsh harriers, river warblers and bearded reedlings in their habitat
+Around Boscoforte, birdwatchers can observe pink flamingos, avocets, shelducks, spoonbills, marsh harriers, river warblers and bearded reedlings in their natural habitat.

-What makes the oasis so unique is the presence of Camargue horses.
-They have been living for years in the wild, in this small strip of unspoilt land.
+What makes the oasis so unique is the presence of many Camargue horses.
+They have been living in the wild for years, in this small strip of unspoilt land.

 If you want to visit the natural beauties of Boscoforte, you have to join a guided tour.
-Visits start from the nearby Museum NatuRa of Sant’Alberto, which is packed with historical ornithological collections, as well as collections of local and exotic shells, reptiles and mammals.
+Visits start from the nearby NatuRa Museum of Sant’Alberto (RA), which is packed with historical ornithological collections, as well as collections of local and exotic shells, reptiles and mammals.